maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Added ability to ask buyer for shipping address.

 = 2.1.0 =
 * Indicating to the user when Stripe Checkout dialog may be blocked by an ad or a popup blocker, by a JavaScript security policy, or by a broken network connection.